joeyhops/JoeyhopsSiteGen/content/post/directive.js.md

   4. if/ifdef/ifndef -> basic conditionals
 * User-Defined Directives

 Which I'll need to complete before I even consider publishing this package to NPM.
-For now the repo is private on my GitHub, though I'll be making it private very shortly.
+For now the repo is private on my GitHub, though I'll be making it public very shortly.
 You can find the repo here:

 [Directive.js](https://github.com/joeyhops/directive.js "Directive.js")